OfficeDev/office-js-docs-pr/docs/excel/performance.md

 ## Update all cells in a range

-When you need to update all cells in a range with the same value or property, it can be slow to do this via a 2-dimensional array full of a single value, since that approach requires Excel to iterate over all of the cells in the range to set each one separately.
+When you need to update all cells in a range with the same value or property, it can be slow to do this via a 2-dimensional array that repeatedly specifies the same value, since that approach requires Excel to iterate over all of the cells in the range to set each one separately.
 Excel has a more efficient way to update all the cells in a range with the same value or property.

 If you need to apply the same value, the same number format, or the same formula to a range of cells, it's more efficient to specify a single value instead of an array of values.
 Doing so will significantly improve performance.
 For a code sample that shows this approach in action, see [Core concepts - Update all cells in a range](excel-add-ins-core-concepts.md#update-all-cells-in-a-range).